MicrosoftDocs/azure-docs/articles/advisor/advisor-release-notes.md

 ### Service Health Alert recommendations

-Azure Advisor now provides Service Health Alert recommendation for subscriptions which do not have service health alerts configured.
+Azure Advisor now provides Service Health Alert recommendation for subscriptions, which do not have service health alerts configured.
 The action link will redirect you to the Service Health page where you can create and customize alerts based on the class of service health notification, affected subscriptions, services, and regions.

 Azure Service Health alerts keep you informed about issues and advisories in four areas (Service issues, Planned maintenance, Security and Health advisories) and can be crucial for incident preparedness.